Are you wondering what to expect when you visit St. Thomas for the first time?

 At the Conclusion of Service

 We conclude the service with a closing hymn which is listed in the bulletin.
-Many of our members and guests alike continue to Hudson Hall following the service, for COFFEE HOUR.
-There we enjoy coffee and tea, as well as snacks.
-Plus, we have a chance to talk with one another and greet new friends.
+Pre-COVID, many of our members and guests would continue to Hudson Hall following the service, for COFFEE HOUR.
+There we enjoyed coffee and tea, as well as snacks.
+Coffee hour gave us a chance to talk with one another and greet new friends.
+We miss it and eagerly await its return.

 What do Episcopalians Believe?